rjorton/MinION-COVID19/README.md

 logout
 ```

-Probably best to delete all the data from frankenstein when done as everything should now be on alpha
+Probably best to delete all the data from frankenstein when done as everything should now be on alpha.
+If you have a local GPU it could well be quicker to use that rather than transferring data back and forth.

 #### Consensus generation